RobinHerbots/Inputmask/inputmask-pages/src/assets/DatetimeExtension.md

 Hours; leading zero for single-digit hours (24-hour clock).
 - Hx
 Hours; no limit; x = number of digits ~ use as H2, H3, ...
-- M
+- m
 Minutes; no leading zero for single-digit minutes.
-Uppercase M unlike CF timeFormat's m to avoid conflict with months.
-- MM
+- mm
 Minutes; leading zero for single-digit minutes.
-Uppercase MM unlike CF timeFormat's mm to avoid conflict with months.
 - s
 Seconds; no leading zero for single-digit seconds.
 - ss